Ubipo/BpfOsmBot/README.md

   --username TEXT                 Used to login to the OSM API, edits will be
                                   displayed under this name.
   --password TEXT                 Password of said user.
   --comment TEXT                  Changeset comment.
-Default is 'BPF_BOT
+Default is 'BPF_TOOL
                                   Phone/Fax number correction'
   --verbose                       If set, logs debug messages to the console.
   --unattended                    If set, defaults are used in place of user